jmarcio/log2fw/README.md

 ## Features

-* Monitor log files and generate iptables rules based on substrings and regular expressions found in log files
+* Monitor log files and generate iptables rules based on substrings and regular expressions found in log files;
-* highly configurable.
+* easy configuration;
+* comes with three configured profiles : `ssh`, `apache` and `postfix`.
+Create new profiles based on included placeholder profiles;
+* improve profiles just adding new substrings and regular expressions to look for in log files;
+* a single instance will manage all configured and enabled profiles;

 ## Requirements